-To generate exponentially distributed random numbers in R, use the rexp() function.
-The rexp() is a built-in R function that returns the values from the exponential distribution.
+To generate exponentially distributed random numbers, use the “rexp()” function.
+It returns the values from the exponential distribution.

 - observations: It takes observations you want to see.

-- rate: It is the estimated rate of events for the distribution; this is usually 1/expected service life or wait time.
+- rate: It is the estimated rate of events for the distribution, usually 1/expected service life or wait time.

 set.seed(99) expo_dist_random_nums <- rexp(10, rate = 0.6) print(expo_dist_random_nums)